shakacode/react_on_rails/react_on_rails_pro/README.md

 3. Run deployment process (usually by pushing changes to **Git** repo associated with created **Heroku** app).
 4. Once deployment process is finshed, all rendering requests form your `react_on_rails` app should be served by `renderer-test.herokuapp.com` app via **HTTPS**.
 5. **Don't forget to revoke your GitHub OAuth tokens!**

+## Local deploy
+Please see [CONTRIBUTING](CONTRIBUTING.md) if you want to deploy and test this project locally.